NEW OFFICIAL KARATE SUMMER 2014

-Click on this picture to read the New Spring 2014 Issue!
+Click on this picture to read the New Summer 2014 Issue!

 ATTN.
 ADVERTISERS: Reserve your ad space in upcoming issues and find out how you can get a free ad in the next printed, collector’s edition Annual.
 Reach hundreds of thousands of martial artists, teachers, students, masters, GMs, school owners, clubs, vendors, MA/MMA organizations, tournament/seminar/webinar/